-HSBC JOH's Pillar 3 disclosures at 31 December 2018 comprise all information required under Pillar 3, both quantitative and qualitative.
-HSBC Group has implemented Basel Committee on Banking Supervision ('BCBS') final standards on revised Pillar 3 disclosures issued in January 2015.
-HSBC Holdings plc publishes comprehensive Pillar 3 disclosures annually and half yearly on the HSBC website www.hsbc.com, simultaneously with the release of the Annual Report and Accounts.
-Pillar 3 requirements may be met by inclusion in other disclosure media.
-Where we adopt this approach, references are provided to the relevant pages of the Annual Report and Accounts or other location.
+HSBC JOH's Pillar 3 disclosures at 31 December 2019 comprise all information required under Pillar 3, both quantitative and qualitative.
+HSBC Group has implemented the Basel Committee on Banking Supervision ('BCBS') final standards on revised Pillar 3 disclosures issued in January 2015.
+HSBC Holdings plc & HSBC Bank plc publishes comprehensive Pillar 3 disclosures annually, half-yearly and quarterly on the HSBC website: www.hsbc.com (under Investors), which for the annual disclosures are simultaneous with the release of the Group's Annual Report and Accounts.
+Pillar 3 requirements may be met by inclusion in other disclosure sources within the wider Group.
+Where we adopt this 'sign-posting' approach, references are provided to the relevant pages of the Annual Report and Accounts or other location.